-Discussions- 5% A Final Exam (35 points) Discussion participations (Optional: 5 extra points) Your overall course score, S, will be the sum of these points.
-A: S is at least 90 points B: S is at least 75 points C: S is at least 60 points D: S is at least 40 points F: S is fewer than 40 points F: S is fewer than 40 points Each assignment/project late may not be accepted.
-Therefore, you sho plan on working early.
-If there is an accident or emergency and you let know, I will consider it accordingly.
-Your challenge is to immerse yourself in the topics and perspectives presented in the course.
+, A Final Exam (35 points) Discussion participations (Optional: 5 extra points) Your overall course score, S, will be the sum of these points.
+A: S is at least 90 points B: S is at least 75 points C: S is at least 60 points D: S is at least 40 points F: S is fewer than 40 points Each assignment/project late may not be accepted.
+Therefore, you should plan on working early.
+If there is an accident or emergency and you let me know, I will consider it accordingly.
+Discussions- 5% Your challenge is to immerse yourself in the topics and perspectives presented in the course.
 You will want to be able to comment on the discussion topics with authority.
-You are encouraged to make notes on you own thoughts about the various concepts and issues, and consider possible issues/outcomes.
+You are encouraged to make notes on your own thoughts about the various concepts and issues, and consider possible issues/outcomes.
 Your posts should be to the point and include sufficient technical detail for others to respond.
-You should present your opinions, bu justify them with facts and proper sources.
+You should present your opinions, but justify them with facts and proper sources.
 What did you disagree with and why, or not understand?
 Initial/Original Post Please provide response with a clear, well-formulated thesis; sentence structure, grammar, punctuation, and spelling count.
 Support all posts with appropriate rationale and citations from readings; appropriately document sources.
 Responding to Others Responses to classmates' postings should be thoughtful, and substantial.
 Consider points of agreement, disagreement, assumptions, and value judgments.
-Instructions Each student will make at least one original post each lesson 3 days before the homework due.
-Assignments and quizzes - 40% Each week a programming assignment is required to be uploaded to Blackboard.
+Instructions Each student will make at least one original post the first lesson 3 days before the homework due.
+Assignments and Each week a programming assignment is required to be uploaded to quizzes - 40% Blackboard.
 Also, after finishing reviewing, there is a weekly online quiz in Blackboard.
 Assignments and quizzes are due as stated.
 Refer to the course schedule and weekly overviews for details.
-Exams - 30% The Final Exam will be an open-book test online in Blackboard that must be finished in 2 hours.
+Exams - 30 % The Final Exam will be an open-book test online in Blackboard that must be finished in 2 hours or as specified.
 Final Project - 25% The project will be announced in Blackboard with technical details.
-Utilize t Need Help? he "Course Q&A" discussion forum or email your instructor directly.
+Need Help?
+Utilize t the "Course Q&A" discussion forum or email your instructor directly.